ibm-build-lab/cp4d-install/4.5_swe/README.md

 4. Run **./launch.sh**.
 This will start a container image with the prompt opened in the `/terraform` directory, pointed to the repo directory.
 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
     ```bash
-    ./setup-workspace.sh -s odf -n cp4d45 -r ca-tor # Note, a resource group will be created and all resources will be prefixed from the -n value
+    ./setup-workspace.sh -s odf -n cp4d45 -r ca-tor
     ```
+   **Note**, a resource group will be created and all resources will be prefixed from the -n value
 6. Change the directory to the current workspace where the automation was configured
     ```
     cd /workspaces/current/